DeanMauro/Orchestrator-RED/README.md

 ## Next Version

-- Update the list of available calls in the Request node to the latest version of the API.
 - Add a **Folder** field to the Request and Start Job nodes for easier switching between folders/org units.
-Currently, users can specify a folder by putting *X-UiPath-OrganizationUnitId* in the parameter list.
+Currently, users can specify a folder by putting *X-UIPATH-OrganizationUnitId* in the parameter list.

 ## Install